grpc/grpc-go/README.md

 gRPC-Java - An RPC library and framework
 ========================================

 gRPC-Java works with JDK 6.
+On Android, gRPC-Java supports Android API levels 14 and up (Ice Cream Sandwich and later).

 TLS usage typically requires using Java 8, or Play Services Dynamic Security Provider on Android.
 Please see the [Security Readme](SECURITY.md).

 <table>
   <tr>